Lamden/docs/docs/migration/lamden_vault_api.md

 # Lamden Vault API

->The changes outlined below will not with with Lamden Valut versions 2.3.5 or below.
+>The changes outlined below will not with with Lamden Vault versions 2.3.5 or below.

 >If you are reading this and have wallet 2.3.5 because it is the latest, then a wallet update will be released in the next few days to allow these interactions to take place.

 ## Wallet Connections

-Most Dapps use the [Lamden Vault](https://docs.lamden.io/docs) to send transactions on behald of the user.
+Most Dapps use the [Lamden Vault](https://docs.lamden.io/docs) to send transactions on behalf of the user.

-To make your Dapp connect and send transctions to Arko you will provide a new `networkName` property in the wallet connection information.
+To make your Dapp connect and send transactions to Arko you will provide a new `networkName` property in the wallet connection information.

 #### Legacy Lamden